Code-Institute-Submissions/Milestone-Project_2-1/README.md

 * To provide a new revenue streams for sport teams/clubs by providing a new way to obtain international fan bases
 * By providing new revenue streams for sports teams/clubs, subsequently would look to obtain revenue in the form of commission in providing potential new customers/fans
+* To build an exciting application for the developer's portfolio, this being an idea he'll want to develop further in the future

 ### Goals of users/sports fans:
 * To conveniently and efficiently check up on relevant information on the team(s) they support
-* To give inspiration for choosing a team in another geographic league to support
+* To give inspiration for choosing a team in another geographic region to support
-* To conveniently be able to redirect themselves to team/club websites for more information and/or commerical offerings

 ## UX